-Any image, whether it is anonymised or otherwise, forms part of the dental record, so this data must be stored and processed in accordance with the Standards document.
+Any image, whether it is anonymised or otherwise, forms part of the dental record, so this data must be stored and processed as per the Ordinance.
 It is therefore not acceptable to be carrying images of patients on your mobile phone or electronically sharing them with other devices in your possession (for example, synchronised via "the cloud"); there is clearly a risk of the data being lost or stolen.